ssentinull/hugo-portfolio/content/blogs/create-api-using-golang-cache.md

 The first time we fetch books, the data isn't cached, giving us `3.64ms` as the baseline performance of our API.

-{{< figure src="/img/blogs/create-api-using-golang-cache/2.png" position="center" >}}
+{{< figure src="/img/blogs/create-api-using-golang-cache/2.jpg" position="center" >}}

-However, upon hitting the same API again, the cache is already set, resulting in a noticeable improvement in response time to `1.35ms`!
+However, upon hitting the same API again, the cache is already set, resulting in a noticeable improvement in response time to `1.35ms`.

-{{< figure src="/img/blogs/create-api-using-golang-cache/3.png" position="center" >}}
+{{< figure src="/img/blogs/create-api-using-golang-cache/3.jpg" position="center" >}}

 If we add a new book and fetch books again, the response time will be similar to the baseline performance, as the cache is invalidated when we insert a new book.
 Afterward, the cache will be in place, and we'll get back our performance increase.

-While our baseline performance may already be fast for local server access with a single user, consider a scenario where the service is hosted on a server in another country and thousands of people access the API every second.
+The performance improvements might seem negligible at first glance, but try to consider a scenario where our service is hosted on a server in another country and thousands of people access the API every second.
 Without caching, performance could suffer dramatically.

 ## Bonus Content.